KDE/documentation-docs-kdenlive-org/cutting_and_assembling/grouping.rst

 To group the selected clips select :menuselection:`Timeline --> Group Clips` or right-click the selected clips and choose :menuselection:`Group Clips` or use the shortcut :kbd:`Ctrl+G`.

+Once grouped together a click on one of the grouped clips selects the entire group.

 .. rst-class:: clear-both